List of laws and reports on LGBT rights in the Republic of Ireland: Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010

 The Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010 allows for same-sex couples to enter a civil partnership on the same terms as married couples.
 The act deals with a number of areas such as succession of property, pension entitlements, domestic violence, and maintenance in the event of a breakdown of a relationship.
-The social welfare benefits and the tax entitlements of civil partners were dealt with in other pieces of legislation (see the Social Welfare and Pensions Act 2010 and the Finance (No. 3) Act 2011).
-The act makes provision for recognition in Ireland of same-sex marriages and civil partnerships performed abroad, however, such unions will only be recognised as civil partners only.
-The act does not deal with residency of same-sex couples that wish to become civil partnered in Ireland.
-Civil partners must wait 2 years to get their partnership dissolved.
+The social welfare benefits and tax entitlements of civil partners were addressed in other pieces of legislation (see the Social Welfare and Pensions Act 2010 and the Finance (No. 3) Act 2011).
+The act provides for the recognition in Ireland of same-sex marriages and civil partnerships performed abroad; however, such unions will only be recognised as civil partnerships.
+The act does not deal with the residency of same-sex couples who wish to become civil partners in Ireland.
+Civil partners must wait 2 years before their partnership can be dissolved.
 Judicial separation is not allowed.
-Civil partners were not allowed at the time to adopt jointly through one civil partner was allowed to adopt a child as a single person.
-Also at the time, civil partners could not have joint guardianship over any children they raised together.
-This has since been changed under the Children and Family Relationships Act 2015.
+At the time, civil partners were not allowed to adopt jointly, although one civil partner could adopt a child as a single person.
+At the time, civil partners could not have joint guardianship of any children they raised together.
+This was changed under the Children and Family Relationships Act 2015.
 The first public civil partnerships took place in April 2011.
-With the passing of the marriage equality referendum, the law has changed and same-sex couples cannot now enter a civil partnership.
+With the passing of the marriage equality referendum, the law has changed, and same-sex couples can now enter a civil partnership.
 See Marriage Act 2015.

 The act also provides for legal recognition of cohabiting couples, both opposite-sex and same-sex, where they have been together for 5 years or 2 years if they have a child in common.
-Cohabiting couples are able to enter into a legally enforceable written contract where they can arrange their affairs on finance and property.
+Cohabiting couples can enter into a legally enforceable written contract to arrange their affairs regarding finances and property.
 Prior to this act, the courts refused to regard any contract between cohabiting couples as legally enforceable.
 Where a cohabitation relationship ends on breakdown or on death one or both of the cohabitants can apply to court to get a maintenance order, property adjustment order, pension adjustment order and other such orders that married couples can get when they are separating or divorcing, provided that the person bringing the case is or was economically dependent on the other cohabitant.

 Social Welfare and Pensions Act 2010

-Under this act Civil partners are treated the same as married couples and are entitled to all benefits that married couples can get.
+Under this act, civil partners are treated the same as married couples and are entitled to all the benefits available to married couples.
 Same-sex cohabiting couples are entitled to claim benefits as a 'Qualified Adult' on the same basis as cohabiting opposite-sex couples.
-Since the coming into effect of this Act same-sex cohabiting couples will have their income jointly assessed when claiming social welfare.
-Since 2010 civil partners and married couples have been treated the same under subsequent acts on social welfare.
+Since the coming into effect of this Act, same-sex cohabiting couples will have their income jointly assessed when claiming social welfare.
+Since 2010, civil partners and married couples have been treated the same under subsequent social welfare acts.